-Effective for annual reporting periods beginning on or after AASB 9 Financial Instruments, and the relevant amending standards.
-1 January 2018 AASB 15 Revenue from Contracts with Customers and AASB 2014-5 Amendments to Australian Accounting Standards arising from AASB 15.
-1 January 2017 AASB 2014-3 Amendments to Australian Accounting Standards - Accounting for Acquisitions of Interests in Joint Operations.
-1 January 2016 AASB 2014-4 Amendments to Australian Accounting Standards - Clarification of Acceptable Methods of Depreciation and Amortisation.
-1 January 2016 AASB 2014-6 Amendments to Australian Accounting Standards - Agriculture: Bearer Plants.
-1 January 2016 AASB 2014-9 Amendments to Australian Accounting Standards - Equity Method in Separate Financial Statements.
-1 January 2016 AASB 2014-10 Amendments to Australian Accounting Standards - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture.
-1 January 2016 AASB 2015-1 Amendments to Australian Accounting Standards - Annual Improvements to Australian Accounting Standards 2012-2014 Cycle.
-1 January 2016 AASB 2015-2 Amendments to Australian Accounting Standards - Disclosure Initiative: Amendments to AASB 101.
-1 January 2016 AASB 2015-3 Amendments to Australian Accounting Standards arising from the Withdrawal of AASB 1031 Materiality.
-1 July 2015 AASB 2015-4 Amendments to Australian Accounting Standards - Financial Reporting Requirements for Australian Groups with a Foreign Parent.
-1 July 2015 AASB 2015-5 Amendments to Australian Accounting Standards - Investment Entities: Applying the Consolidation Exception.
+Effective for annual reporting periods beginning

+on or after • AASB 9 Financial Instruments, and the relevant amending standards.
+1 January 2018 • AASB 15 Revenue from Contracts with Customers and AASB 2014-5 Amendments to Australian Accounting Standards arising from AASB 15.
+1 January 2018 • AASB 16 Leases.
+1 January 2019 • AASB 2014-3 Amendments to Australian Accounting Standards - Accounting for Acquisitions of Interests in Joint Operations.
+1 January 2016 • AASB 2014-4 Amendments to Australian Accounting Standards - Clarification of Acceptable Methods of Depreciation and Amortisation.
+1 January 2016 • AASB 2014-6 Amendments to Australian Accounting Standards - Agriculture: Bearer Plants.
 1 January 2016 a) Basis of preparation (continued)